deepsquare-io/grid/docs/docs/03-deepsquare-grid/10-join-the-grid/20-clusterfactory/40-control-plane-configuration.md

    kubectl apply -f argo/slurm-cluster/secrets/local-ca-sealed-secret.yaml
    ```

-7. The SLURM login node is running an SSH server.
+7. The SLURM login is running an SSH server.
 Therefore, we need to add SSH Host Keys and a SSH configuration.
 Generate the keys with:

    ```shell title="user@local:/ClusterFactory"
    mkdir -p ./etc/ssh